niraljshah/SupervisedLearningOverview/README.rst

   Solution: ``From BasicAnalysis.BasicAnalysis import BasicAnalysis``

 **Output:**

-For the following kind of data:
+For the following data:
 .. image:: images/data.jpg
-   :width: 750
+  :width: 800

   Output will be:
 .. image:: images/output.jpg
-   :width: 1090
+  :width: 1100

 ------